- Send with Email

 Children sometimes flee their country of origin with their parents, other relatives or unaccompanied, for fear of persecution, displaced by war, or to escape from abusive environments or extreme poverty; occasionally they flee trafficking or sexual or labour exploitation.
 Among these children, those separated from both parents, or from their previous legal or customary primary care-giver are particularly vulnerable as they have often lost what is most familiar: parents, home, country, family, school, friends, language and culture.
 In accordance with their international obligations to respect, protect and promote children's rights, EU Member States should provide the best possible support to these children.

 The FRA initiated this research project on separated asylum-seeking children, who are third country nationals or stateless persons in EU Member States, in order to investigate their current situation and to provide the EU institutions and Member States with a valuable insight into these children's views and perspectives.
-The project investigates children's views and, in addition, the views, experiences and perspectives of adults (i.e. relevant officials and other personnel) dealing with them.
+The project investigated children's views and, in addition, the views, experiences and perspectives of adults (i.e. relevant officials and other personnel) dealing with them.
 At the core of the project is child-centred research, as a critical means of assessing the adequacy of current practices and to identify the changes necessary.
-In addition to asylum-seeking children, the study includes separated children staying irregularly in the host country (e.g. not undergoing asylum-seeking procedures, and those whose asylum claim has been rejected).
+In addition to asylum-seeking children, the study included separated children staying irregularly in the host country (e.g. not undergoing asylum-seeking procedures, and those whose asylum claim has been rejected).